Scalable Spatiotemporal Inference with Biased Scan Attention Transformer Neural Processes: BACKGROUND

 \subsection{Attention Bias}

-Attention bias, $\mathbf{B}$, injects domain knowledge into the kernel and takes the following form:
+Attention bias, $\mathbf{B}$, injects domain knowledge into the attention kernel and takes the following form:

-Graph Neural Networks often leverage attention bias to encode graph topology at various scales, e.g. the Graphormer \cite{graphormer} encodes spatial and structural biases using the shortest path and node centrality statistics.
-Similarly, in large language modeling (LLM), Press et al. introduced Attention with Linear Biases (ALiBi) \cite{alibi}, which replaces positional embeddings with a bias that is proportional to the distance between tokens, i.e. $b(i,j)=-m\cdot|i-j|$ where $m$ is a fixed or learnable scalar and $i$ and $j$ are token positions.
+Graph Neural Networks often leverage attention bias to encode graph topology at various scales, e.g.~the Graphormer \citep{graphormer} encodes spatial and structural biases using the shortest path and node centrality statistics.
+Similarly, in large language modeling, \cite{alibi} introduced Attention with Linear Biases (ALiBi), which replaces positional embeddings with a bias that is proportional to the distance between tokens, i.e. $b(i,j)=-m\cdot|i-j|$ where $m$ is a fixed or learnable scalar and $i$ and $j$ are token positions.
 ALiBi matches the performance of sinusoidal embeddings while allowing the model to extrapolate far beyond its training range.

-Adopting a Bayesian perspective, attention bias can be conceptualized as a log-prior over keys.
-That is, if we accept the following analogy $p(i \text{ attends to } j)\coloneqq p(j\mid i)\propto \exp(\mathbf{q}_i^\intercal \mathbf{k}_j)\exp(\mathbf{b}_{ij})$, we can see that $\log p(i\text{ attends to }j)\propto \mathbf{q}_i^\intercal \mathbf{k}_j + \mathbf{b}_{ij}$.
-When performing inference on spatiotemporal processes---such as with Hamiltonian Monte Carlo---it is standard practice to use a prior that encodes the strength of association between spatial random effects.
-According to Tobler's First Law of Geography: ``everything is related to everything else, but near things are more related than distant things'' \cite{tobler1970computer}.
-These priors can be important not only for convergence but also for enforcing domain knowledge about a particular process, e.g.~a sick person cannot infect a healthy one 10 miles away when she sneezes.
-While purely analogic, this insight suggests how we might encode a similar prior for spatiotemporal phenomena through attention bias, mirroring the covariance-based approaches common in spatial statistics.

-\section{Group Invariance}
+The matrix $\mathbf{B}$ can be static or dynamic with learnable parameters, as is the case in BSA-TNP (see \autoref{subsec:g-invariant-bias}).

+\section{GROUP INVARIANCE}

-Learning meaningful functions from limited data is fundamentally challenging without strong inductive biases.
-In the context of NPs, the absence of structural assumptions forces the model to search over a large and unconstrained hypothesis space, which can lead to poor generalization and extrapolation.
-This problem is particularly pronounced when the target function exhibits symmetries that the model does not exploit.
+Learning meaningful functions from limited data is inherently difficult without strong inductive biases.
+For Neural Processes (NPs), the lack of structural assumptions forces the model to search over a vast, unconstrained hypothesis space, often resulting in poor generalization and extrapolation.
+This issue becomes especially severe when the target function possesses symmetries that the model fails to exploit, for example in the case of stationary distributions.

-One principled way to address this issue is to encode known invariances -- transformations that leave the data distribution unchanged -- directly into the model.
-Invariances constrain the model’s behavior to be consistent with symmetries in the data, effectively reducing the hypothesis space and guiding learning toward solutions that generalize better.
-For NPs, incorporating such structure can accelerate convergence, increase accuracy, and improve generalization (see \autoref{sec:experiments}).